TannerParks/Hangman-App/README.md

 # Web-Dev-Final

-Most of my code is in the src/components/ folder.
-I wanted to use a word api to get the words for the game but didn't have enough time so I just found a file of 10,000 words and turned it into a list myself.
-I know this isn't an art class but I spent a quarter of my time on making the drawings so it looked like the game was being played on a whiteboard and I'm very pleased with how they look.
-It's surprising how hard it is to make something your drawing by hand look hand drawn.
+Simple hangman game that chooses a word out of a list of 10,000.
+Guesses are checked to be letters and popups are thrown if they aren't.
+The masterfully drawn hangman images are all drawn by me and the theme of the game is to look like it's being played on a whiteboard